pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 --  range
 select * from employees where longitude between 150 and 160;
+select * from employees where lat between 150 and 160; -- scan

 -- point query
 select * from employees where ssnum = 150;